flutter/website/src/development/platform-integration/platform-channels.md

 {{site.alert.end}}

-Flutter uses a flexible system that allows you to call platform-specific APIs whether available in Kotlin or Java code on Android, or in Swift or Objective-C code on iOS.
+Flutter uses a flexible system that allows you to call platform-specific APIs in a language that works directly with those APIs:
+- Kotlin or Java code on Android
+- Swift or Objective-C code on iOS
+- C++ on Windows
+- Objective-C on macOS
+- C on Linux

 Flutter's builtin platform-specific API support does not rely on code generation, but rather on a flexible message passing style.
 Alternatively, the